BDI-pathogens/ShiverCovid/README.md

 # About

-The workflow includes the following software and steps:
+The pipeline includes the following software and steps:

 - preprocessing
 - shiver (https://github.com/ChrisHIV/shiver)